bjornrommel/steinkauz/README.md

 ## Acknowledgements

-The module steinkauz has been inspired by Dan MacKinlay's latex_fragment (https://github.com/danmackinlay/latex_fragment)
+The Jupyter magic steinkauz has been inspired by Dan MacKinlay's latex_fragment (https://github.com/danmackinlay/latex_fragment)
 And, then, there are all the contributors to Jupyter Notebook!